What is Falinks Raid Boss? (Mega Concept Discussion)

 Stronger Raid Boss

-- Falinks becomes higher level (Level 25 instead of 20)
+- Falinks appears at a higher level (Level 25 instead of 20)

 Higher Catch CP